mcclowes/cv/src/sections/experience/product.md

 Built Transact, a document management & sign-off web app (React/Redux).
 Collaborated with design to define roadmap.
 Trained junior team members and pioneered our best practices.

-### Product Engineer & Manager _- Codogo_
+### Product Manager & Engineer, Co-founder _- Codogo_

 _April 2016 - August 2018_

-Founded Codogo after winning several enterprise awards.
+Co-founded Codogo after winning several pitching and enterprise awards.
 Established an agency business, supporting development of our own product, Write.
 I personally:

 - Designed and delivered products for 30+ clients ranging from the NHS to leading financial think-tanks.
 - Developed software, websites, web apps, and native apps, utilising a range of modern technologies.
-- Managed (Agile) and supported the growth of my small team.
+- Managed (Agile) and supported the growth of my team.
 - Pitched to top investors, including being flown out to Y Combinator based on the strength of the Alpha of our product, Codogo Write.

 \page